raquelredo/Projects/Kaggle - Predict Fraud/Credit_Fraud_Script.md

 Oversampling
 ============

 We want to use Logistic regression and model trees as both are best methods for binary Class predictions.
-However, this methods will treat as "noise" values that ocurr less frequently.
-One way to solve this situation is oversampling the in minory class.
+However, these methods will treat as "noise" values that ocurr less frequently.
+One way to solve this situation is oversampling the minory class.
 Oversampling Fraud cases up to 25% percent will give us more balance to the variable to predict without introducing too many repeteated records.

 ``` r
 #oversampling to improve prediction because imbalanced class